ChpssCode/chpsscode/README.md

 ### Hey, I am Chpsterz👋

 ## About Me
 Wassup, I am Chpsterz.
 I am a web developer and aspiring software engineer. you can read more about me here but this page is mainly foccused on my coding experience/skillset.
-[My Site] (https://chpsscode.github.io/)
+[My Site](https://chpsscode.github.io/)

 ## Experience
 I started Web Development in late 2021 and have been learning new tools/contributing to new projects since I ever gained my basic knowledge of HTML & CSS.
-I have experience in a multitude of different and unique styling libraries and frameworks such as [Svelte] (https://svelte.dev/) and [Bootstrap] (https://getbootstrap.com/).
+I have experience in a multitude of different and unique styling libraries and frameworks such as [Svelte](https://svelte.dev/) and [Bootstrap](https://getbootstrap.com/).
 I am also planning to learn SQL Langauges and PhaserJS in the near future to pursue my goal of me making a Multiplayer game.
 Anyways, thats it in summary. here is a paragraph of what I do in a Nutshell/Other things about me.

 ##In A Nutshell
-- 🔭 I’m currently working on [NomoCode] (https://nomocode.com/)
+- 🔭 I’m currently working on [NomoCode](https://nomocode.com/)
 - 🌱 I’m currently learning Airtable API
 - 👯 I’m looking to collaborate on Websites.
 - 🤔 I’m looking for help with Airtable API/Web Design/Game Design.